echandler/USA-GeoGuessr-widget/README.md

 ### How to use:
 1. Install greasemokey or tampermonkey.
 2. Create a new script and delete the default contents.
-3. Copy everything in src.js to the new script.
+3. Copy everything in src.js to the new script and then save the script.
 4. Save and reload GeoGuessr.com.

 ### Instructions: